Lipschitz extension theorems with explicit constants: Introduction

 \subsection{Spaces of finite Nagata dimension}

-In this article we are concerned with domain spaces that are finite-dimensional in a quantifiable metric sense.
-A covering of a metric space \(X\) is said to have \(s\)-multiplicity at most \(n\) if every subset of \(X\) of diameter less than \(s\) meets at most \(n\) members of the covering.
+In this article, we will mostly consider arbitrary domain spaces \(X\), but we will restrict ourselves to subsets \(A\subset X\) that are finite-dimensional in a quantifiable metric sense.
+A few definitions are in order.
+A covering of a metric space is said to have \(s\)-multiplicity at most \(n\) if every subset of the space of diameter less than \(s\) meets at most \(n\) members of the covering.
 We emphasize that throughout this article we will always consider coverings by arbitrary subsets.
 The following definition is a variant of Gromov's asymptotic dimension, taking into account both large and small scale properties of the metric space.
+Let \(n\) be a non-negative integer and \(c\) a positive real number.

-\begin{definition} We say that \(X\) satisfies the condition \(\Nagata(n, c)\) if for every \(s>0\) there exists a covering of \(X\) which has \(s\)-multiplicity at most \(n+1\) and every member of the covering has diameter at most \(c\cdot s\). \end{definition}
+\begin{definition} We say that a metric space \(X\) satisfies the condition \(\Nagata(n, c)\) if for every \(s>0\) there exists a covering of \(X\) which has \(s\)-multiplicity at most \(n+1\) and every member of the covering has diameter at most \(c\cdot s\). \end{definition}

 This definition is due to Assouad \cite{assouad--1982}, building on earlier work of Nagata \cite{nagata--1958}.
 Variants of Definition~\ref{def:nagata}, where only small or large scales are considered, are called linearly controlled metric dimension and Higson property, respectively.
 See \cite{buyalo--2007, dranishnikov--2004} for the precise definitions and further properties.